Biographical Sketch of Rev. Barney Kinard

 As an experienced Children’s Evangelist, Barney was asked by Mission America to moderate a new children’s ministry coalition composed of national children’s ministries.
 They had a national vision to pray for and share the Gospel of Christ with every child in America by the year-end 2,000.
 The program included a Lighthouse Back Packet that contained evangelistic materials for any child to receive the Lord as their Savior.

-For the last ten years Barney has conducted Kid-Missions overseas.
+For the last thirteen years Barney has conducted Kid-Missions overseas.
 The first Kid Mission was for children in the Republic of Vanuatu, an island nation between Fiji and Australia in 2002.
 The Next two Kid-Mission trips occurred in 2003 and 2004 to Estonia, a nation in Northern Europe, formerly ruled by Russia for 50 years.
-We conducted children ministry and leadership training in some select churches from the Union of Baptist and Evangelical Churches there.
+He conducted children ministry and leadership training in some select churches from the Union of Baptist and Evangelical Churches there.
 The next Kid Mission was in late spring of 2005 to Pakistan.
 What an experience it was working with missionaries and missionary children from The Evangelical Alliance Mission (TEAM).
 Barney has continued to go on Kid Mission trips for the last five years that has included five trips to Mexico a year.
 In addition, he gone with the Bread of Life Church in Torrance with teams to Oaxaca, Mexico, Panama (three times) Just this year (2010) Barney returned to India two more times under the auspices of Whittier Area Community Church.
+Two more trips to India since then.

-In the last five years, Barney has maintained a serious monthly-writing schedule to develop a new curriculum to mentor and educate children’s ministry professionals.
+In the last ten years, Barney has maintained a serious monthly-writing schedule to develop a new curriculum to mentor and educate children’s ministry professionals.
 This Writing Project led to a face-to-face mentoring program with fifteen students.
-It is now part of a long-distance learning model to train leaders in children’s ministry called Kidology Personal Coaching that is found on the Internet: www.Kidology.org.
-Over twenty leaders from U.S. and Canada have been involved in this online-training program.
+It is now part of a long-distance learning model to train leaders in children’s ministry called Kidology Personal Coaching, that is found on the Internet: www.Kidology.org.
+Over forty leaders from U.S. and Canada have been involved in this online-training program.

 Rev. Kinard, and his wife Sharon reside in La Mirada, CA. Together they have raised four grown children: Karina (husband Mike), Ken (wife Jennifer), Kevin (wife Sarah) and Kristen (husband Bryan).
 They currently have eight grand children.